sparsematrix/QidiThumbnails-OrcaSlicer/README.md

 No. Python support is better coming from Google than myself.
 I am an SDE but I do not have much need for Python in my daily life at this time.
 My brain can only fit immediately relevant knowledge and completely useless knowledge.

+### Are you sure the thumbnail dimensions are correct?

+No. I simply used the sizes I found in Qidi Slicer.
+If you find sizes that work better then simply modify the dimensions in the script and recompile.
+ Also, please file an issue and I will verify and update the codebase.

 ## Packaging Guide